 Thanks to an extensive watering facility, Navan can be counted upon to avoid firmer ground during the summer months.
 Things are rather different in the depths of winter though when, thanks to the relatively slow draining subsoil, the course can become very testing indeed – further calling the stamina of the contenders into question, at what is already a stiff track.

 Navan certainly isn’t the trickiest of courses to ride in relation to its layout but there are still a few factors that the jockeys need to bear in mind.
 One of the most critical of these is the importance of getting a breather into their mounts down the back stretch in order to save a bit for that gruelling home straight.
-As ever there are those riders who fare better than others at this track, with Colin Keane’s 18% strike rate and profit of £6.87 leading the way amongst flat jockeys in the past few seasons, and Paul Townend (17% SR, £2.67 profit) topping the pile over jumps.
+As ever there are those riders who fare better than others at this track, with Colin Keane’s 18% strike rate and net win of £6.87 leading the way amongst flat jockeys in the past few seasons, and Paul Townend (17% SR, £2.67 net win) topping the pile over jumps.

 Navan Flat Course